openedx/edx-platform/lms/djangoapps/instructor/docs/decisions/0003-instructor-enrollment-api-spec.rst

 Context
 =======

-The instructor dashboard is being migrated to a Micro-Frontend (MFE) architecture, which requires RESTful API endpoints.
-The current implementation provides enrollment operations (enroll, unenroll, list enrollments) through legacy endpoints in ``lms/djangoapps/instructor/enrollment.py``.
+The existing enrollment API (v1) has several limitations that make it difficult to use in modern applications.
+A new v2 enrollment API is needed to support the instructor dashboard MFE migration and other enrollment management use cases across the platform.
+The current implementation provides enrollment operations (enroll, unenroll, list enrollments) through legacy endpoints in ``lms/djangoapps/instructor/enrollment.py`` and the v1 enrollment API at ``/api/enrollment/v1/``.

 Decisions
 =========

 #. **RESTful Resource-Oriented Design**

-   Use resource-oriented URLs: ``/api/instructor/v2/courses/{course_key}/enrollments``
+   Use resource-oriented URLs: ``/api/enrollment/v2/courses/{course_key}/enrollments``

    Use appropriate HTTP methods per Open edX REST API Conventions: